 Lawson

-The Lawson pear originated on the farm of a Mr. Lawson in Ulster County, New York, around 1800, judging from the condition of the original tree, which was still standing in 1900.
-The variety was introduced toward the end of the nineteenth century under the name Comet, by reason of its color, so that it is sometimes known as Lawson Comet.
+This pear originated on the farm of a Mr. Lawson in Ulster County, New York, about 1800, judging from the appearance of the original tree which was still standing in 1900.
+The variety was introduced toward the end of the nineteenth century under the name "Comet" by reason of its color, so that it is sometimes known as Lawson Comet.
 The American Pomological Society added Lawson to its fruit-catalog in 1899.
-Although grown for more than a hundred years in New York, the variety never made headway in that state, but was attracting much attention on the Pacific slope at the time of Hedrick's writing.
-Thomas (1903) notes it as valuable in the South.
+Although grown for more than a hundred years in New York (and in the East generally), the variety has never made headway in that State, but seems to be attracting much attention on the Pacific slope.
+Budd & Hansen attribute the variety to New York and describe it as a culinary market variety grown in the South; Thomas likewise notes it as "Valuable South."

 Tree